Master of Physician Assistant Studies

 Admission Emphasis

 The admission requirements are consistent with the Program mission to prepare competent PAs to serve as primary care providers in rural areas.
-Along with the mission, the goal is to improve access to health care, help alleviate shortages of primary care providers and deliver comprehensive, affordable health care services to the people of rural populations.
-Consequently, acceptance is on a competitive basis with an emphasis on the proven adult learner with recent clinical health care experience and insight and inclination to meet the Program mission.
+Along with the mission, the goal is to improve access to health care, help alleviate shortages of primary care providers and deliver comprehensive, affordable health care services to people in rural communities.
+Consequently, acceptance is a competitive selection process with an emphasis on the proven adult learner with recent clinical health care experience and insight and inclination to meet the Program mission.
+Admission to the Physician Assistant Program is a competitive selection process.
+Each applicant is reviewed individually and evaluated on their own merits.

 The UND PA Program seeks applicants with:

-Academic preparation including:
+1. Academic Preparation including:

 • solid achievement in undergraduate coursework.